State of Washington Classified Job Specification

 Revised salary range, definition, typical work and knowledge and abilities; adopted June 30, 2017; effective July 1, 2017.

-Revised title, definition, distinguishing characteristics, typical work, knowledge and abilities and desirable qualifications; adopted June 13, 2019; effective July 1, 2019.
+Revised title, definition, distinguishing characteristics, typical work, knowledge and abilities and desirable qualifications; adopted June 13, 2019; effective July 1, 2019; previously Financial Services Specialist 2.